jeffskinnerbox/.dotfiles/pkg-nvim/docs/setting-up-neovim.md

 * Snippits source data for completion engine _([saadparwaiz1/cmp_luasnip][240])_
 * Collection of per-configured snippits _([rafamadriz/friendly-snippets][236])_

+#### Features of Advance IDE (i.e. `ide-advance`)
+* All the features of the Enhanced IDE
+* folke/trouble.nvim - pretty list for showing diagnostics, references, telescope results, quickfix and location lists to help you solve all the trouble your code is causing [folke/trouble.nvim](http://neovimcraft.com/plugin/folke/trouble.nvim/index.html)

 * Improved NeoVim LSP UI experience _([nvimdev/lspsaga.nvim][])_